erector/erector/README.txt

 Erector is a Builder-like view framework, inspired by Markaby but overcoming some of its flaws.
 In Erector all views are objects, not template files, which allows the full power of object-oriented programming (inheritance, modular decomposition, encapsulation) in views.
+See the rdoc for the Erector::Widget class to learn how to make your own widgets, and visit the project site at http://erector.rubyforge.org for more documentation.

 == SYNOPSIS